-As you can tell from reading the drink descriptions, these 2 drinks are very different.
-There are 3 things that really separate them from each other; flavor, variety, and milk preparation.
-We will further explain some of these differences to give you more coffee knowledge.
+As you can tell from reading the drink descriptions, these drinks are very different.
+There are three things that really separate them from each other: flavor, variety, and milk preparation.
+We will further explain these differences to give you more coffee knowledge.

 Macchiatos and mochas have very different flavor profiles.
 Macchiatos have a strong espresso flavor with the addition of creaminess from the milk.

 Mochas celebrate the flavors of chocolate and coffee together, making them quite a bit sweeter and toning down the intense flavor of espresso.

 Mochas are the winner when it comes to variety.
 As mentioned before, they have many flavor options beyond regular or white mochas.
-Seasonal flavors appear annually.
-The wide range of flavored syrups coffee shops offer invites customers to create their own flavor of mocha as well.
-Macchiatos are simple and focus on the espresso.
+Seasonal flavors like peppermint are very popular.
+The wide range of flavored syrups coffee shops offer invites customers to customize their mochas.

-The 2 authentic varieties available are an espresso macchiato and a latte macchiato.
-Some coffee shops have flavored, non-authentic, versions like caramel and vanilla.
+On the other hand, macchiatos are simple and focused on the espresso.
+The two authentic varieties available are an espresso macchiato and a latte macchiato.
+Some coffee shops have flavored, non-authentic versions like caramel and vanilla.

 Both of these drinks have milk, but they use different techniques, which has different effects on each beverage.
-An espresso macchiato uses the least amount of milk and typically has some foam.
+An espresso macchiato uses the smallest amount of milk and typically has some foam.

 Header image credit: Kellydo, Pixabay